Artist Credit: Kenta Miyakawa

 Best Observational Illustration

-For the most outstanding observational illustration or sketch.
+For the most outstanding Observational illustration.

-• Free 1 year ASAI membership
+• Free one-year ASAI membership

 • Commemorative award certificate